Skip available courses

 Talk to your agency or supervisor for information on enrolling in this course.

 The Core Advocacy Training is a 40-hour initial skills and knowledge training for advocates of domestic violence victims/survivors in New Mexico, funded by the Children Youth and Families Department.
-It is designed for new advocates; however, manager and board members of advocacy organizations are welcome to attend (space allowing).
-The online portion of the training is approximately 23 hours, followed by 3 days of an in-person intensive training, which is experiential.
+It is designed for new advocates; however, directors, managers and board members of all service and advocacy organizations are welcome to attend (space allowing).
+The online portion of the training is approximately 12 hours, to complete the full training you must also attend 3 days of an in-person experiential training, and a 1-day follow up practice workshop.
 Please visit www.nmcadv.org for a calendar of in-person training.